There is a picture that sits in a dusty album in my grandmother’s Florida home. It’s of a nearly 5-year-old version of me, circa 1979.

 Clearly, someone thought it would be a good idea to take their only grandchild at the time, the jewel of their very existence, and turn him into a parrot perch.

 My eyes?
-Wide with terror.
+Wide.

 My teeth?
 Gritted and bared like a domesticated wolverine trying desperately to remember what it was like to be feral while being told to smile.